natalieagus/50005/docs/OS/08-synchronization.md

 This chapter discusses the essentials of synchronization between processes and threads, a critical aspect of operating systems.
 It covers various synchronization mechanisms including mutexes, semaphores, and condition variables to manage access to **shared** resources and **prevent** race conditions.
 The text also explores **practical** scenarios like the **producer-consumer problem**, illustrating how synchronization prevents data inconsistencies and ensures orderly execution.

+Key learning points include:
+- **Producer-Consumer Problem**: Explains synchronization needs between two processes using a shared buffer.
+- **Race Conditions**: Discusses how improper access and manipulation of shared data can lead to unpredictable outcomes.
+- **Critical Section Problem**: Introduces solutions for managing access to shared resources, ensuring system stability and correctness.
+- **Synchronization Techniques**: Covers software and hardware methods, including mutexes, semaphores, and condition variables, illustrating their roles in preventing deadlock and ensuring orderly execution of processes.

 # Appendix
 ## Sample C Code
 ### Mutex